 P: So would you be taking a lead writing role, or mostly acting?

-Steven Quezada: I definitly would step out of a writing role if I was going to act.
+Steven Quezada: I definitely would step out of a writing role if I was going to act.
 We already developed everything, so I’d just bring in my two great writers and a writing staff, and I could concentrate on acting.
-A lot of people were too many hats and their art suffers for it.
+A lot of people wear too many hats and their art suffers for it.
 And that’s what’s cool about TV and film: it’s a collaboration of a bunch of great artists, not just one.

 P: I hope we get to see that.
 So you’re from ABQ?

 Steven Quezada: Born and raised.
 I went to LA for awhile, but now I’m back here, and I want to work here.
 I really love it here.
 My family is here, it’s a slower pace, I like that.
 My kids fell in love with it, they love being back, so hopefully this is where we can stay.

 P: How do you feel about the representation of Albuquerque in Breaking Bad?